 - Preheat your oven to 350ºF and generously grease an 8×8-inch baking pan (I use glass).

 - Grind the flax seeds into a powder in a spice / coffee grinder (about 30 seconds).
 In a mixing bowl, stir together the ground flaxseed, cereal, coconut, chocolate chips, and salt.
 Pour the liquid sweetener over top, and gently stir to incorporate everything.

 - Gently press the mixture evenly into your pan.
 I use a small piece of plastic wrap between my hands and the mixture as I press to keep it from sticking to my fingers.

 - Bake for 15 to 20 minutes.
 I bake for the full 20 minutes, and it browns a bit around the edges, but I like this.

 - Place the pan on a wire rack and let it cool almost completely.
 Either cut the bars in the pan, or turn the mixture out onto a cutting board and cut into squares or bars.
 The mixture firms up quite a bit as it cools, so don’t cut into them too soon, or they will crumble.

 - If you store them in the refrigerator, they firm up quite a bit, but I like them this way.
 To keep them soft and chewy, store them in a sealed container at room temperature.
-They should keep for a few days.
+They should keep for up to 1 week.